-The financial information for fiscal year 2009/2010 is based upon an actuarial valuation performed as of January 1, 2009 using the participant census as of January 1, 2009.
-The previous full valuation was performed as of January 1, 2007, using the participant census as of January 1, 2007.
+The financial information for fiscal year 2011-2012 is based upon an actuarial valuation performed as of January 1, 2011 using the participant census as of January 1, 2011.
+The previous valuation was performed as of January 1, 2009, using the participant census as of January 1, 2009.
+Updated valuations are required every two years for governments with more than 200 employees plus covered retirees.
+Financial results for interim years are based on the prior "full" or updated valuation unless a material change occurs.